SimplyStaking/panic_cosmos/doc/DESIGN_AND_FEATURES.md

 ## Alert Types

 Different events vary in severity.
 We cannot treat an alert for a new version of the Cosmos SDK as being on the same level as an alert for validator downtime.
-P.A.N.I.C. makes use of four alert types:
+PANIC makes use of four alert types:

 - **MAJOR**: the most severe alert and the only type of alert that uses the Twilio phone calling.
 Example: validator misses 10 blocks in a row.
 - **MINOR**: a less severe alert but which still requires attention as it may be a warning of an incoming major alert.
 Example: validator misses multiple blocks.